How can I find out the MAC (physical) address of the Ethernet adapter of my computer?

 MAC (Media Access Control) address defines the network interface hardware of a network device or a computer on a computer network.
 It is a hexadecimal expression that can contain numbers between 0-9 and letters between A-F. Each network interface (Ethernet, wireless, bluetooth etc) has a unique MAC address.

-An authentication system based on MAC address runs on the cable network services at the dormitories and the wireless network of METU Campus.
+An authentication system based on MAC address runs on the cable network services at the dormitories of METU Campus.

 If you are residing in the dormitories you should define the MAC address of the Ethernet adapter of your computer to the system from the address https://netregister.metu.edu.tr in order to make use of the cable network services.